Mailing Packages to Inmates

 The following is a list of the ONLY items that may be brought in for an inmate or sent by mail.
-Permissible items delivered to the facility must be brought in an open paper shopping bag, labeled with the name and address of the sender and the name and facility address of the inmate.
+Permissible items delivered to the facility must be mailed or brought in an open paper shopping bag, labeled with the name and address of the sender and the name and facility address of the inmate.

 - *One Coat (Non-uniform, No Blue or Camouflage, No leather, "Carhart" "Dickies" or Bubble Coats, etc.)

 - *One Suit Jacket (Non-Uniform, No Blue or Camouflage, No leather or "Carhart").

 - *One Pair of Gloves (For outdoor cold weather, October-April).
 No work or leather gloves, knit type only.